-If you take a few days off and the pain in the hip is gone (usually 3 days) when you try running again, the pain just returns.
+If you take a few days off and the pain in the hip is gone (usually 3 days) and try to run again, the pain just returns.
 If the muscle length is not restored, you will rip the wound wide open and start from the beginning again.
 This is the most common reason why patients consult us.

 If you are taking anti-inflammatory medication for the hip muscle strain, STOP taking them.
 Inflammation is the body’s natural way of healing the injured muscle fibers.
-The medication is preventing this process from taking place, not to mention, masking the effect of the trauma on the tissue if you return to running while still taking anti-inflammatory medications.
+The medication is preventing this process from taking place, not to mention, masking the effect of the trauma on the tissue.

 Physiotherapy to treat hip strains include a home exercise program, hydrotherapy and cryotherapy (ice) techniques.
 Additional treatments may include: